 Xylitol is a sugar alcohol that is naturally present in small amounts in various fruits and vegetables.
 It was originally extracted from birch trees in Finland.
 Our Xylitol is derived from non-GMO corn.
 It is comparable to xylitol derived from other sources, such as birch.
 Xylitol is normal part of the human metabolism.
 In fact, our bodies make up to 15 grams of it daily.

-Xylitol resembles sugar in consistency and taste, but has 40 percent fewer calories and 75 percent fewer carbohydrates than sugar.
+Xylitol resembles sugar in consistency and taste (about 80% as sweet as sugar), but has 40 percent fewer calories and 75 percent fewer carbohydrates than sugar.
 Additionally, xylitol is not easily converted to fat and has almost no effect on insulin levels, making it a great alternative for diabetics, bodybuilders and dieters.
 Xylitol also is considered safe for pregnant and nursing women, babies and children.
 Xylitol tastes wonderful.
 There's no strange diet taste and kids love it.

 Additionally, xylitol has been found to increase the activity of white blood cells involved in fighting bacteria and thus may help build immunity, protect against chronic degenerative disease and have anti-aging benefits.
 It has been proven effective in inhibiting Candida albicans, a serious yeast condition, and other harmful bacteria, including H. pylori, which is implicated in gum disease, bad breath, ulcers and stomach cancer.